 AC Sales and Installation.
 Three Things to Consider When Purchasing a New Air Conditioner

-Spring and summer in New Jersey start out beautiful, but by late June we are starting to see how warm it can get.
-If this most recent heat wave has you thinking about how miserably hot it will be in July and August, you might be considering installing a central air conditioning system or replacing your current air conditioning system.
+Spring and summer in New Jersey start beautiful, but by late June we are starting to see how warm it can get.
+If this most recent heat wave, has you thinking about how miserably hot it will be in July and August, you might be considering installing a central air conditioning system or replacing your current air conditioning system.
 If so, we have three tips to keep in mind when shopping for your new system.

 Buy a unit that is sized right for your home.

 Many people mistakenly believe that bigger is better and buy air conditioning units that are bigger than they require.
-Air conditioners are measured in tons, which does not refer to the size of the units, but to the amount of air that they cool, and people think that bigger units will result in a cooler home and more efficient cooling.
-However, bigger units actually result in less efficient operation; they cycle on and off more frequently to cool the same amount of air and they do not remove a sufficient amount of humidity from smaller air space.
+Air conditioners are measured in tons, which does not refer to the size of the units, but the amount of air that they cool, and people think that bigger units will result in a cooler home and more efficient cooling.
+However, bigger units result in less efficient operation; they cycle on and off more frequently to cool the same amount of air and they do not remove a sufficient amount of humidity from smaller air space.
 The result is a home that feels muggier than a home with the right-sized air conditioning unit, and higher utility bills.
 Of course, a unit that is too small is also a problem; it will have to run constantly to provide cooling and may not be capable of cooling the entire home.

 Buy an efficient model.